ccnmtl/friendorfoe/content/article/caution-and-concern.md

 <p>
 	At the time, Jenkins read for several hours.
-While he understood Rusbridger&rsquo;s hesitation, Jenkins&rsquo; opinion was that the <em>Guardian</em> had no choice but to publish the documents.
+While he understood Rusbridger&rsquo;s hesitation, Jenkins&rsquo; opinion was that the *Guardian* had no choice but to publish the documents.
 	But now it was November, and Rusbridger once again found himself questioning the very premise of publishing classified US government documents.
-He had rehearsed with Katz and others what he would say if, for example, a bomb went off on a flight to New York and the head of London&rsquo;s anti-terror unit blamed the <em>Guardian</em>. &ldquo;We did that exercise on quite a few things, actually,&rdquo; says Katz.
+He had rehearsed with Katz and others what he would say if, for example, a bomb went off on a flight to New York and the head of London&rsquo;s anti-terror unit blamed the *Guardian.* &ldquo;We did that exercise on quite a few things, actually,&rdquo; says Katz.
 	<a href="#_ftn2" name="_ftnref2" title="">[2]</a>
 	But those rehearsals seemed rather inadequate.</p>